 Regardless of which test is used, the question the bankruptcy court is trying to answer is this:

-Can you make your student loan payments throughout the repayment period while maintaining a minimal standard of living?
+Based on your current income and expenses, can you make your student loan payments throughout the repayment period while maintaining a minimal standard of living?

 Why was my student loan account closed after filing a chapter 7?